“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 “You’re friends need you, your father needs you.
 Don’t tell me you want to abandon them?”

-She smiled at him with tears in her eyes and gave him a hug.
-“I promise we will.”
+She smiled at him with swelling eyes and gave him a hug, “I promise we will.”

 Kiko stood looking through the red gel wall as they passed treetops.
 The cables wrapped around Stellan as it prepared to set him down.